vpp-dev/vpp-release-notes/README.md

 @page release_notes_2302 Release notes for VPP 23.02

-More than 200 commits since the previous release, including 100 fixes.
+More than 203 commits since the previous release, including 100 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Mon Jan  9 02:19:52 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Tue Jan 10 02:30:04 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER